alphagov/govuk-prototype-kit/docs/documentation/make-first-prototype/use-components-2.md

 ---
-title: Add a textarea to question 2
+header: Add a textarea to question 2
 caption: Build a basic prototype
 ---
-# Add a textarea to question 2

 1. Go to the [textarea page of the Design System](https://design-system.service.gov.uk/components/textarea/).
 2. Select the **Nunjucks** tab, then **Copy code**.